 Roca at el 2010

 The brain’s “default mode network” or DMN is often considered complementary to the MD network, with reduced activity in many tasks compared to rest.
 A common interpretation is that DMN activity reflects self- or internally-directed cognition.
-Our research, however, links DMN activity to any major change in the focus of cognition.
+Our research, however, links DMN activity to major changes in the focus of cognition, whether externally- or internally-directed.
 We are investigating how MD and DMN systems combine in cognitive control.
+Our core hypothesis is that the DMN establishes a broad cognitive ontext, including spatial, temporal and social aspects, with the MD system controlling individual cognitive operations within this broad context.

 References: